tonyfast/tonyfast/README.md

 * cycling and calligraphy are my favorite hobbies.

-* if you would like to reach me please [open an issue](https://github.com/tonyfast/tonyfast/issues) on my profile. my calendar is open to underrepresented minority groups and neurodiverse people wanting learn more about open source and science.
+* if you would like to reach me please [open an issue](https://github.com/tonyfast/tonyfast/issues).

-* he/they #adhd #actuallyautistic